-Where some have called the Bright-line Test a Capital Gains Tax (CGT) in disguise, extending its current term from five to 10 years, effective 27 March 2021, will see sellers of residential property liable for tax on any gains made on the property if sold within the 10 years.
+Where some have called the Bright-line Test a Capital Gains Tax (CGT) in disguise, extending its current term from five to 10 years, effective 27 March 2021, will see sellers of residential property liable for tax on any gains accrued by the property if sold within the 10 years.

 With pressure mounting on policy-makers to address unsustainable housing inflation, and Jacinda Ardern firmly ruling out the introduction of a CGT during her term as Prime Minister, the Bright-line Test appears to be as close to a land tax as Kiwis will get.

-While this may give fledgling investors pause for thought before engaging in highly speculative activity, thus impacting a very specific portion of the investor market, many expect that traditional long-term property investors will stay the course, holding on to their assets and accumulating gains over time while providing valuable housing stock to the rental market.
+While this may give fledgeling investors pause for thought before engaging in speculative activity, thus impacting a very specific portion of the investor market, many expect the traditional long-term property investors will stay the course, holding on to their assets and accumulating gains over time while providing valuable housing stock to the rental market.